Bachelor of Arts in Psychology, 2012

 "I want to be of service to people who have gone through pain in their life."

-Debra Collins knows exactly why she chose Ashford University to complete her education.
+While enrolled at Ashford University, Debra Collins told us exactly why she chose the school to complete her education.
 "First, to finish a goal I began so many years ago.
-Second, I want to obtain my Bachelor's in Psychology so I can fulfill my dream career of helping others.
+Second, I want to obtain my Bachelor of Arts in Psychology so I can fulfill my dream career of helping others.
 And third, I deserve to do this for me, and with my three kids watching, I want to be an inspiration to them."

-Nor did her past experiences help much, as she came from a less-than-ideal family, lost her mother to cancer at a young age, struggled with substance abuse, and ultimately went through recovery.
+Nor did her past experiences help much.
+She lost her mother to cancer at a young age, struggled with substance abuse, and ultimately went through recovery.
 Fortunately, she got the help she needed and found the strength to put her life back together.
 "As I continued with my recovery, I had this desire to follow my true purpose – and it wasn't sitting behind a desk as a secretary.
 I want to be of service to people who have gone through pain in their life."

-Ashford University has made a difference for her.
-"I feel more confident and have better self-esteem these days," says Collins.
-"I love being a student again, even at the age of forty-seven.
+"I feel more confident and have better self-esteem these days," she told us.
+"I love being a student again, even at the age of 47.
 I had to finally push through my fear of the unknown and just do it!
-I had to take that leap of faith and I had to believe that it was the right choice for me.
+I had to take that leap of faith, and I had to believe that it was the right choice for me.”

 After graduation, Debra planned to get her self-penned memoirs published, pursue a career helping adult survivors of abuse, and delve into motivational speaking.
 "I am glad and proud that I selected Ashford University as my school.
 I have bought the Ashford hoodie sweatshirt and I wear it proudly and often.”

 Recently, Debra received the “Jewel of Glendale: Women of Courage” award from the Commission on the Status of Women.
 Congratulations, Debra!
 View a video of Debra sharing her story just before she received her award.